NZ Police have updated police vetting form and amended the process.

-Individuals undergoing a Police check will need to supply a copy of their passport or drivers licence to their Session Clerk along with their Police check Consent Form.
+Individuals undergoing a Police check will need to supply two forms of Identification (preferably photographic) to their Session Clerk along with their completed Police check Consent Form.

 Any applications received using old forms or incomplete applications (such as no Application Form or identification documents) will be automatically returned as the Assembly Office will not be able to process the application.

 To ensure you are using the correct Consent Form and Application Form, you are advised to print off copies of the forms on our website each time you request Police checks.